 The NEOs, other officers, and other employees of the Company receive a base annual salary.
 Base salary ranges for executive officers are determined for each executive based on his or her position and responsibility by using market data and comparisons to similar companies within the business segments in which the Company operates.

 During its review of base salaries for executives, the Compensation Committee primarily considers:

-- market data and comparisons to similar companies within the business segments in which the Company operates; - internal review of the executive's compensation, both individually and relative to other officers; and - individual performance of the executive.
+market data and comparisons to similar companies within the business segments in which the Company operates;

+- internal review of the executive's compensation, both individually and relative to other officers; and - individual performance of the executive.

 Salary levels are typically considered annually as part of the performance review process as well as upon a promotion or other change in job responsibility.
 Merit-based salary increases for executives are based on the Compensation Committee's assessment of the individual's performance.
 The base salary and potential annual base salary adjustments for the NEOs are set forth in their respective employment agreements.
-On January 20, 2022, the Compensation Committee and the Board approved a cost of living increase of 6.4% to each NEO's annual base salary, effective January 1, 2022.
-Such increase was reflected in each of the 2022 MIPs as described below.